Cohere Health COO Duncan Reece: ‘Healthcare is too complex to tackle things in a siloed way’

 About the Author: Cohere Health

-Cohere Health is a clinical intelligence company delivering AI-powered intelligent prior authorization solutions, which streamlines patients’ access to quality care by aligning their physicians and health plans for improved collaboration, transparency, and care coordination.
-Cohere works with nearly 600,000 providers and processes more than 12 million prior authorization requests annually, using AI to auto-approve up to 90% of requests for millions of health plan members around the country.
-The company was recognized twice in the Gartner® Hype Cycle™ for U.S. Healthcare Payers, is a Top 5 LinkedIn™ Startup for 2023 & 2024, and is a three-time KLAS Points of Light award recipient.
-Its investors include Deerfield Management, Define Ventures, Flare Capital Partners, Longitude Capital, and Polaris Partners.
+Cohere Health’s clinical intelligence platform delivers AI-powered solutions that streamline access to quality care by improving collaboration between physicians and health plans.
+Cohere works with 600,000 providers and processes millions of prior authorization requests annually.
+Its AI auto-approves up to 90% of requests for millions of health plan members.
+Cohere has been recognized in the Gartner® Hype Cycle™ for U.S. Healthcare Payers in 2024 and 2025, named a Top 5 LinkedIn™ Startup in 2023 and 2024, and is a three-time KLAS Points of Light award recipient.